brettinternet/slides/content/ai/_index.md

 <img src="claude-vendor.png" alt="terminal output" height="250px" />

 {{% note %}}
-Claude Code is Anthropic's agentic CLI.
-I noticed recently that it was using a CLI tool called ripgrep that I was certain I didn't have installed.
-Claude Code is closed-source but after some digging you'll find it ships with a few vendor distributions: (a) JetBrains extension, (b) VSCode extension, and (c) ripgrep.
+I noticed that Claude Code includes something called ripgrep with its distributions.

 Ripgrep is a CLI tool for finding text in files and file content with regex.